 If you remain unconvinced, then once again let me point out that the Greek also has better words to denote

 annihilation.
 The two words are actually only used a total of three times in the NT.
 First we have

 analisko which is used as

-consume in Luke 9:54, which is talking about summoning a fire like Elijah's (which we may recall completely destroyed Baal's prophets) and again as
+consume in Luke 9:54, which is talking about summoning a fire like Elijah’s (which we may recall completely destroyed the offering plus surrounding wood, stones, and water) and again as

 consumed in Galatians 5:15.
 The latter verse actually uses it figuratively, as it’s talking about the fighting within brothers in Christ.

 Lastly, we have